Oil drops to around $83 on expectations Iran will maintain some exports

 Oil has been supported by concern that the Iranian export loss will leave a thinner margin of unused production capacity to deal with supply shocks.
 The bulk of spare capacity is held by Saudi Arabia.

-These concerns remain supportive.
+These concerns remain.
 Innes warned that limited spare production to deal with further supply disruptions meant "the capacity is quickly declining due to Asia's insatiable demand".

 By Alex Lawler